gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

     * Only launch from :material-steam:Steam or using :material-file:`PlayGTAIV.exe`.
     * If you have downgraded to 1.0.4.0, delete :material-file-cog:`settings.cfg` in :material-folder:==C:/Users/(PC Name)/AppData/Local/Rockstar Games/GTA IV/Settings==.
     * Make sure MSI Afterburner and/or RivaTuner Statistics and any other software of this sort is not running - overlays mess the game up on boot.
-    * Install [Ultimate ASI Loader](../mod-dependencies/#ultimate-asi-loader)(and set it up to get rid of GFWL) and [ZolikaPatch](essential-modding/zolikapatch.md).
+    * Install [Ultimate ASI Loader](../mod-dependencies/#ultimate-asi-loader) (and set it up to get rid of GFWL) and [ZolikaPatch](essential-modding/zolikapatch.md).
     * If the problem persists, try deleting or disabling each mod to see which one is causing the problem.

 ??? info "Game crashes during or after load"
     * Make sure you started with a clean install (after pressing Uninstall on Steam, manually wipe the remainders in the folder).
     * A corrupted save file can be a problem if you were playing on a newer version before downgrading.
 This can be fixed by [downgrading your savefile](../downgrading/#downgrading-the-savefile).
     * If you have added modded cars and saved them near your savehouse, your savefile may be corrupted. and saved them near your savehouse, your savefile will be corrupted.
 Change the saved car using this [software](https://x3t-infinity.com/GTAIV_SE).
-    * Unsafe mod installs an also be a problem.
-Try disabling/deleting some mods.
+    * If the problem persists, try deleting or disabling each mod to see which one is causing the problem.

 ??? info "Game randomly crashes mid-game"
     One of your mods is unstable.
 Don't install too many mods.